 - Trading standards officer

-Employers value work experience as it can help to demonstrate that you have the skills that they are looking for.
+Relevant work experience demonstrates to employers that you have the skills that they are looking for.

-If you would like to get some work experience that is directly related to the legal profession, you could do a mini-pupillage.
-This involves work shadowing that usually lasts for one week in a set of chambers.
+If you'd like to get some work experience that is directly related to the legal profession, you could do a mini-pupillage.
+This involves work shadowing that typically lasts between one to five days in a set of chambers.
 Details of this can be found at the Chambers Student mini-pupillage listings.
 You can also search in solicitor's firms for law vacation placements.

-You could try marshalling, where you shadow a judge, usually for anything between one day and one week.
-Or pro-bono work through organisations such as the:
+You could try marshalling - shadowing a judge, usually for anything between one day and one week - or pro-bono work, through organisations such as the:

 If you'd like to consider something outside of the legal profession then work experience in property development, the banking and financial sector, or HR departments in businesses can be useful.
 Taking on positions of responsibility through student groups provides good experience.